slippers/blogging_security_flatpage/README.md

 ### configuration

-using a configuration scheme where a baseconfig class gets inherited. test, development and default are the current environments. this is controlled by environment variables FLAKS_CONFIGURATION.
+main/config.py contains the configuration logic. looks for env var FLAKS_CONFIGURATION with name of environment testing, development, production are the current environments. if a config file name environment.cfg it will load last

 ### security

+* flask-security handels the users and roles and authentication
-the security module creates some default roles and users if they don't already exits. accounts are stored in sparate db file.
+* the security module creates some default roles and users if they don't already exits.
+* accounts are stored in sparate db file.
+* the admin pages have a user and roles list/view/edit form

 ### database